andgate/Ikou/README.md

 Tile maze game!
 Built with Android Studio and libgdx.

 ## Todo list for v2
-### Player Mods
+### Mods
-  - Player tile color can be changed
+  - Change player/map tile color
   - Unlockable skins.
   - DLC skins.

 ### Gameplay
-  - Levels only last
+  - Levels needs a designated end, followed by a game summary.
+  - Show path that player has travelled.
+  - Show directions player can go with arrows or dots or blinking wireframe tiles

 ### Tutorial Mode
   - An option in Single Player